cytoscape/cytoscape.js-pdf-export/README.md

   full: false,

   // The background color to use, or none if false.
-  // Can be any CSS color value that's already accepted by Cytoscape.js
+  // Can be any CSS color value that's accepted by Cytoscape.js
   bg: false,

   // The paper size, see below for accepted values for these options.